Anomalous Phenomena and Consciousness (apc)

 Evidence Tier: 3 (Intriguing)

-The Empirical Evidence: Some blinded studies report that mediums provide information about deceased individuals at rates above chance expectation (Beischel & Schwartz, 2007; Beischel et al., 2015).
-Some protocols attempt to reduce sensory leakage through blinding and separation.
+Some blinded studies report that mediums provide information about deceased individuals at rates above chance expectation (Beischel & Schwartz, 2007; Beischel et al., 2015).
+The strongest protocols are triple-blind and preregistered, designed specifically to address known confounds — sensory leakage, multiple comparisons, subjective scoring, base rate neglect, cold reading.
 Semi-naturalistic studies have explored mediumistic writing under controlled conditions (Gomide et al., 2022; Silva et al., 2023).
 Historical “cross-correspondence” cases remain debated (Gauld, 1968).

-Dismissing mediumship as “obviously fake” is not science — it is prejudice dressed as skepticism.
-The question is whether the residual signal, if any, survives the strongest available controls.
-This is an empirical question that deserves empirical investigation, not a priori dismissal.
+Dismissing mediumship as obviously fake is not science.
+The question is whether the residual signal under the strongest available controls survives adversarial scrutiny.
+This is an empirical question that deserves empirical investigation — not a priori dismissal that prevents the investigation from occurring.

-The Idealist Fit: If consciousness is fundamental and individual minds are dissociated partitions within a broader unity, then anomalous information access is conceptually possible.
+The idealist fit.
+If consciousness is fundamental and individual minds are dissociated partitions within a broader unity, anomalous information access is conceptually possible.
 Idealism frames mediumship either as contact with persisting streams or as nonlocal information access within a unified field.
-The evidential bar must remain high — the challenge is separating signal from confound in a domain where both are genuinely present.
+The evidential bar must remain high — separating signal from confound in a domain where both are genuinely present is the challenge — but the bar should be the same bar applied to comparable claims in mainstream psychology, not a higher bar reserved for claims that violate prior metaphysical commitments.

 Evidence Tier: 3 (Intriguing)